-Liver is a nutrition powerhouse.
+Liver is a nutritional powerhouse.

 It’s also rich in cholesterol, regardless of the animal source.

-For instance, a 100-gram (3.5 ounce) serving of beef liver contains 396 mg of cholesterol.
+For instance, a 100-gram (3.5-ounce) serving of beef liver contains 389 mg of cholesterol.

 also extremely high in choline, which most people don’t get enough of.

 Shellfish are delicious and nourishing foods.

-Some of the most popular types include shrimp, crab, lobster, mussels, oysters, clams and scallops.
+Some of the most popular types include shrimp, crab, lobster, mussels, oysters, clams, and scallops.

 Cod liver oil delivers amazing health benefits in a concentrated form.

 What’s more, some researchers have suggested that vitamin D and omega-3 fats may work together to protect against cancer (

-Some other common types include kidneys, heart and brain.
+Some other common types include kidneys, heart, and brain.

 Like shellfish, most organ meat is high in cholesterol and low in fat.

-Bottom Line: Organ meat, such as kidney and heart meat, is rich in many vitamins
+Summary Organ meat, such as kidney and heart meat, is rich in many vitamins

 Sardines are a true superfood.

 They’re also higher in cholesterol than many people realize.
-A 100-gram (3.5 ounce) serving of sardines contains 142 mg of cholesterol.
+A 100-gram (3.5-ounce) serving of sardines contains 142 mg of cholesterol.

-Bottom Line: Sardines are rich in several nutrients.
+Summary Sardines are rich in several nutrients.
 They are very high in

-The truth is that most of the foods that are high in cholesterol are also super healthy and nutritious.
+The truth is that most of the foods that are high in cholesterol are also healthy and nutritious.